Phase I. Establish Community Outreach Programs

 The UMI Human Restoration and Training Center will be tuition-based and will seek grants, student loans, scholarships, and funds from all third party payers with a stake in the student.
 When no funds are provided, UMI will grant scholarships and student loans to as many students as possible in an amount necessary to sustain the Center’s continued operation.

-Phase IV.
-Create New Training Centers and Gainful Employment
+Phase V. Create New Training Centers and Gainful Employment

 Problem 3 Lack of Gainful Employment Opportunities

 UMI will address the lack of gainful employment for those who are returning to society after being in bondage.
 UMI will create jobs for our student graduates coming out of our Human Restoration and Training Center.
 UMI will accomplish new job creation by establishing six additional Restoration and Training Centers: Education Restoration and Training Center, Housing Restoration and Training Center, Transportation Restoration and Training, Financial Restoration and Training Center, Product Restoration and Training Center, and Services Restoration and Training Centers.
 The job skills taught will be in health services, education, housing, transportation, finance, products, and services.

 For example, in our Housing Restoration and Training Center, we will take an old house and restore it while at the same time providing classroom and hands-on training in the areas of carpentry, masonry, roofing, plumbing, electrical, and more.